junesirius/junesirius.github.io/_posts/Supernatural/2025-01-24-SPN-Happy-birthday-Dean-Winchester.md

 Cas holds him tight.
 "Yes, you do, Dean." he tells him.
 "You do."

 Dean has to close his eyes tight to squeeze the wetness out.
 "Thank you." he says, then a second time, "Thank you, Cas, for the gift and everything."
 For being here all the time, birthday or not.
-He thinks loud.
+He thinks aloud.

 <br>